kennethreitz/responder/docs/source/index.rst

    You can adapt this file completely to your liking, but it should at least contain the root `toctree` directive.

-A familar HTTP Service Framework
+A familiar HTTP Service Framework
 ================================

 The Python world certainly doesn't need more web frameworks.
 But, it does need more creativity, so I thought I'd bring some of my ideas to the table and see what I could come up with.